floatbox/ds-cabinet/README.md

 #### Response

-* `200` Everything ok.
+* `201` Topic was successfully created.
 Serialized topic will be returned.
 * `422` Invalid arguments.
 Array with errors will be returned.
 * `500` Something went terribly wrong :(